How to Fix Wi-Fi Not Connecting Automatically on Windows Startup?

 6. Disable Simultaneous Connection Minimization

-- Use the search function to find and open Edit group policy.
+- Search for and open Edit group policy.

-- Navigate to Computer Configuration > Administrative Templates > Network > Windows Connection Manager.
+- Go to Computer Configuration > Administrative Templates > Network > Windows Connection Manager.

-- Double-click the Minimize the number of simultaneous connections to the Internet or a Windows Domain policy.
+- Double-click Minimize the number of simultaneous connections to the Internet or a Windows Domain policy.

 - Set the policy to Disabled, click Apply, then OK.